JUMPN (JST) Hits Self Reported Market Capitalization of $1,118.53 Billion

-JUMPN (JST) traded flat against the US dollar during the 24-hour period ending at 10:00 AM E.T. on September 12th.
-One JUMPN token can currently be purchased for approximately $11.19 or 0.00056964 BTC on cryptocurrency exchanges.
-During the last seven days, JUMPN has traded up 1.7% against the US dollar.
-JUMPN has a total market cap of $1,118.53 billion and approximately $0.26 worth of JUMPN was traded on exchanges in the last 24 hours.
+JUMPN (JST) traded flat against the US dollar during the 24 hour period ending at 9:00 AM Eastern on September 17th.
+In the last seven days, JUMPN has traded up 1.7% against the US dollar.
+JUMPN has a market cap of $1,118.53 billion and $0.26 worth of JUMPN was traded on exchanges in the last day.
+One JUMPN token can now be purchased for approximately $11.19 or 0.00056964 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.